-The Company recognizes compensation expense for all share-based payments granted for the years ended December 31, 2016, 2015 and 2014 based on the grant-date fair value estimated in accordance with the provisions of ASC 718-10.
+The Company recognizes compensation expense for all share-based payments granted for the years ended December 31, 2017, 2016 and 2015 based on the grant-date fair value estimated in accordance with the provisions of ASC 718-10.
 Compensation expense is recognized on a straight-line basis over the options' or other awards' estimated lives for fixed awards with ratable vesting provisions.

 Under the Company's 2012 Incentive Plan ("2012 Plan"), the Company's principal stock compensation plan as of May 9, 2012, the Company reserved up to a maximum of 3,200 shares of common stock for issuance upon the grant or exercise of stock options, restricted stock, restricted stock units ("RSUs") and other types of awards, to directors and key employees through December 31, 2022.
 Option awards are granted with an exercise price equal to the market price of the Company's common stock on the date of the grant and generally vest between three and five years with a 10-year contractual term.
-Restricted stock and RSUs are granted with a price equal to the market price of the Company's common stock on the date of the grant and generally vest between three and five years.
+The grant date fair value of restricted stock and RSUs is equal to the market price of the Company's common stock on the date of the grant and generally vest between three and five years.
+On May 19, 2017, the Company's stockholders approved the 2017 Long-Term Incentive Plan ("2017 Plan"), which allows the Company to reserve up to a maximum of 3,000 shares of common stock for issuance upon the grant or exercise of awards under the 2017 Plan.
+No additional awards may be granted under the 2012 Plan after May 19, 2017.
+As of December 31, 2017, there have been no awards granted under the 2017 Plan.